Senior Management Team

 Albert Simien Jr.

 Albert Simien Jr. has been with LHC Group since 1999.
-He previously served as cash manager, director of purchasing and accounts payable, and vice president of procurement and treasury management.
-As senior vice president of operations, Mr. Simien is responsible for the direction, implementation, control, and completion of major projects to ensure alignment with company strategy and objectives.
+He previously served as cash manager, director of purchasing and accounts payable, vice president of procurement, and treasurer and senior vice president of project management.
+As senior vice president of operations, Mr. Simien is responsible for assisting in the direction of operations and implementation of operational-related projects and initiatives.
+He works directly with LHC Group’s president and COO to ensure alignment with operational strategies and objectives.
 He is a member of the Louisiana Notary Association and is certified in accounts payable.
 He received his bachelor’s degree in finance from the University of Louisiana at Lafayette.

 John M. Thompson Jr.View Bio